Day trip to Liechtenstein from Zurich

-We parked in the center of town, and found our way to the Tourism office.
+We parked in the center of town and found our way to the Vaduz Tourism office.
 This place was great.
-There was a load of information pamphlets and maps, inexpensive souvenirs (as opposed to a shop, because everything is still super expensive anyways), and clerk was able to answer all of my questions.
+There was a load of information pamphlets and maps, inexpensive souvenirs (as opposed to a shop, because everything is still super expensive anyway), and the clerk was able to answer all of my questions.
 Namely, what was left open and where can we go eat.

 The office had an adorable Christmas tree set, which no one wanted to have their photo taken in front of.
 They both wanted to sit in the chair and wear the crown, except it was right in front of the window and the sunlight coming just ruined it all.
 But you get an idea of cuteness below; some Chinese tourists asked to have their picture taken with her.
 If you see her on a billboard or blog somewhere in the future, let me know.

 Just before we left, I remember reading something online.
 Someone, they weren’t specific, will stamp your passport for a small fee.
 Since Liechtenstein is technically Schengen, there is no border check.
 For some reason, they have decided that the wishes of the tourists could still be granted.
 The clerk informed me that she is the one that does the stamping.
-4 CHF per passport, we now have Liechtenstein stamps in our passport.
+4 CHF per passport, we now have Liechtenstein Passport stamp.
 Yay!

 In the end, this had to be one of our cheapest day trips ever, since we didn’t actually accomplish anything, but we did have a fun time doing it.
 That must count for something.

 Plan Your Trip – Stay and see everything